phyng/scilib/source/index.rst

-.. libs documentation master file, created by sphinx-quickstart on Sat Apr  4 22:32:56 2020.
+.. scilib documentation master file, created by sphinx-quickstart on Sat Apr  4 22:32:56 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to libs's documentation!
+Welcome to scilib's documentation!
 ================================

 .. toctree::